 Where Do CMAs Work?

-The CMA certification opens a variety of doors for accounting and finance professionals; typical roles include staff accountants, cost accountants, financial analysts, and C-suite employees.
+The CMA certification is a widely respected accounting credential and is often seen in combination with other professional certifications like the Certified Public Accountant (CPA).
+Typical roles include staff accountants, cost accountants, financial analysts, and C-suite employees (commonly CFO, or Chief Financial Officer).
 They can work in governmental, nonprofit and for-profit companies.
 Each type of organization and industry comes with its own set of challenges regarding digital transformation within the profession, and CMAs can rise to these challenges through the knowledge and skills they learn with the credential.

 Why Earn the CMA Credential?

 A CMA credential is overarching and closes the gap between what financial professionals need to know and what they actually know as the profession transforms in the wake of technology.

 Automation is taking over areas that are repetitive and relatively predictable, such as recording amortization and depreciation, billing and accounts receivable, bank reconciliations, and other administrative tasks.
 As such, the available jobs in these areas are predicted to decrease.
 This means that entry-level jobs will become more complicated and require more skills from financial professionals just starting out.
 CMA candidates develop the critical thinking, decision making, and data analytics skills they need to be relevant in entry-level roles.

 On the flip side, there are other areas growing in response to the digital transformation within the industry.
 Data analysis and business analytics are essential skills companies are looking for in new employees.
 Accounting and finance professionals need to not only be familiar with these terms but know how to apply themselves to the work they require.
 They need to see data as a useful commodity and know how to work with it to develop the organization in the future.
 Fortunately, many bachelor’s degree programs are now including courses that help to develop these skills.